aslezar/Distributed-Chat-Appication/Notes.md

 ## Resume

 - Can simultaneously handle 10K online users.
 Benchmarks are available on GitHub.
+- Using nginx as Load Balancer, configured for websockets connection and SSL Termination.
 - Uses Prometheus and Grafana for real-time monitoring of systems.
 - Deployed on AWS.
 - Used bucketing strategy to store, retrieve, and send messages faster and more efficiently.
 - Configured Nginx as a load balancer to handle WebSockets connections.

 ## Features